developerRio/FlutterWebDemo/README.md

 # web_demo

-A Web demo in flutter framework
+A sample app for web demo by flutter framework. clone & explore ✌️

-## Getting Started
+## Source & Docs:

 This project is a starting point for a Flutter application.